ankursoni/aws-eks-boilerplate/README.md

 kubectl --namespace eks-demo port-forward svc/eks-demo-app 8080:8080

 curl http://localhost:8080/redis
-This is a demo text from eks redis!
+>>> This is a demo text from eks redis!

+# check the aws secrets manager secret mount in the pod
+kubectl --namespace eks-demo get pods

+# replace eks-demo-app-5db9bbf7b9-5v756 by the pod name in the result above
+kubectl --namespace eks-demo exec -it eks-demo-app-5db9bbf7b9-5v756 -- bash

+# check the mount directory for the secret coming from aws secrets manager
+cd /mnt/secrets-store

+# list directory
+ls -la

+# extract secret
+cat demo-secret01
+>>> {"username":"user1", "password":"password1"}

 # if you want to stop and remove helm chart and namespace
 helm uninstall eks-demo-app -n eks-demo